-The project is estimated to result in a net increase of approximately 117,115 gallons of wastewater per day.
-142 On its own, the proposed project would not result in an exceedance of capacity at the San Mateo WWTP of 60 mgd.
-The increase in wastewater from the proposed project would be consistent with the expected growth of population and housing in the City that was used to analyze impacts from planned development until 2030 under the General Plan (refer to Section 4.14 Population and Housing).
+with the expected growth of population and housing in the City that was used to analyze impacts from planned development until 2030 under the General Plan (refer to Section 4.14 Population and Housing).
 The amount of wastewater generated on-site would not require the development or expansion of new or existing wastewater treatment plants and would be adequately treated under the existing system.
-The parking garage component of the project would not generate wastewater.
 Therefore, the proposed project would not significantly impact the wastewater treatment capacity of the City of San Mateo.

-Impact UTL-4:

-The project would not generate solid waste in excess of state or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals.
+Impact UTL-4:The project would not generate solid waste in excess of state or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals.
 (Less than Significant Impact)

-The proposed project includes 111 residential units, which would introduce 269 additional residents to the City (refer to Section 4.14 Population and Housing).
+The proposed project includes five residential units, which would introduce 13 additional residents to the City (refer to Section 4.14 Population and Housing).
 The City has established solid waste generation rates of approximately 3.9 pounds of waste per resident per day.
-The project would generate a gross total of approximately 219.3 tons of waste per year which includes 51.1 tons of waste per year from 111 residences and 168.3 tons of waste per year from 179,560 square feet of office space.
-This represents a net increase of approximately 174.4 tons per year in comparison with the existing development.
+The project would generate a gross total of approximately 33.48 tons of waste per year which includes 2.3 tons of waste per year from five residences and 31.18 tons of waste per year from 33,529 square feet of office space.
+This represents a net increase of approximately 29.8 tons per year in comparison with the existing development.
 As noted under Impact UTL-5, the project would recycle 50 percent of demolition and construction debris.
 The project would not interfere with the City's goals of increasing measured waste diversion to a maximum diversion to 90 percent by 2050, as set forth by General Plan Policy LU-8.6.

 Solid waste from the City of San Mateo is disposed of at Ox Mountain Landfill in Half Moon Bay, which is expected to reach its permitted capacity in 2034.
 The City implements programs to reduce solid waste materials in landfills, and in 2015 achieved a landfill diversion rate of approximately 73 percent.
-The proposed project, which includes the provision of recycling services to residents, will
+The proposed project, which includes the provision of recycling services to residents, will not result in a substantial increase in waste landfilled at Ox Mountain Landfill, or be served by a landfill without sufficient capacity.